RcppCore/rcpp-gallery/_posts/2014-06-29-parallel-matrix-transform.md

 title: Transforming a Matrix in Parallel using Rcpp and TBB
 author: JJ Allaire
 license: GPL (>= 2)
-tags: matrix TBB parallel featured
+tags: matrix tbb parallel featured
 summary: Demonstrates transforming a matrix in parallel using Intel TBB (Threading Building Blocks).
 layout: post